 My usual fee is then £50 per session.
 I'm willing to consider negotiating the fee.

 I work both online and face-to-face on Monday, Tuesday, Wednesday, Thursday and Friday during the day and evenings.

 My counselling room is fully accessible to people who use a wheelchair.

-If you are interested in theory, then I consider my main theoretical approach to be modern Gestalt, into which I have integrated theory and practice from Attachment Theory, Cognitive Behavioural Therapy, Existentialism, Transactional Analysis, and less so several other approaches.
+If you are interested in theory, then I consider my main theoretical approach to be modern Gestalt, into which I have integrated theory and practice from Attachment Theory; Trauma work, particularly the work of Babette Rothschild and Janina Fisher; Psychodynamic; Cognitive Behavioural Therapy; Existentialism; Transactional Analysis; and less so several other approaches.